Marwenboughanmi/EVS-project-1/README.md

 2-Upload csv files for EV data, oil consumption data, and population data

-  a-EV: share-car-stocks-electric.csv
+  - EV: share-car-stocks-electric.csv

-  b-Oil: energy-consumption-by-source-and-country.csv
+  - Oil: energy-consumption-by-source-and-country.csv

-  c-Population: API_SP.POP.TOTL_DS2_en_csv_v2_31753.csv
+  - Population: API_SP.POP.TOTL_DS2_en_csv_v2_31753.csv

 3-To address our first question regarding which countries have the highest percentage of EVs we isolate the year 2023 for the most recent data, and sort values by percentage.

 4-Run the code to look for correlation between oil consumption and the percentage of vehicles that are electric per country:

-  a-First make sure all data sets have a “Year” index, and merge them together
+  - First make sure all data sets have a “Year” index, and merge them together

-  b-Divide our oil consumption column by our population column to find oil consumption per capita
+  - Divide our oil consumption column by our population column to find oil consumption per capita

-  c-Next create scatter plots of the data to look for correlations
+  - Next create scatter plots of the data to look for correlations

 5-Use Prophet to create forecasts for the percentage of EV’s and the amount of oil consumed over the next five years